Loopholes and Fractures Make for Un-United Nations as COP29 Ends

 What does the US think about this?

-Throughout COP29, the United States’ presence felt notably detached compared to many smaller nations that showcased their climate action efforts through large, vibrant pavilions.
+Throughout COP29, the United States’ presence felt notably detached compared with many smaller nations that showcased their climate action efforts through large, vibrant pavilions.
 While countries with substantially lower emissions used the conference to highlight their decarbonization and adaptation initiatives, the American presence was in the form of a modest “US Center,” a pavilion that drew little attention.
 President Biden’s absence further underscored this lackluster engagement, particularly in negotiations.

 The US delegation itself was strikingly small, dwindling from 770 last year to 405 registered party members this year—less than half the size of China’s or Russia’s delegation and far below Indonesia’s 810 and Nigeria’s 634.
 This perceived indifference was magnified by the looming Trump administration’s push to expand the fossil fuel industry and dismantle the Inflation Reduction Act—a law that promotes domestic clean energy, among other things—undermining the country’s credibility on climate leadership.